logo-trans

 Frequently Asked Questions

 You will be matched to a peer with similar lived experience.
-Once matched, you and your mentor will commit to a mentor/mentee relationship for a maximum of 3 months with biweekly mentor sessions.
+Once matched, you and your mentor will commit to a mentor/mentee relationship for a maximum of 3 months (option to renew for another 3 months) with biweekly mentor sessions.
 Sessions are typically about 1-1.5hours.
-Your peer mentor is there to support you and will not come with any agenda.This is your session and your mentor will walk alongside you.
+Your peer mentor is there to support you and will not come with any agenda.
+This is your session and your mentor will walk alongside you.

 We acknowledge that the connection between mentor and mentee may not always fit.
 Differences with others doesn’t mean either party is “bad” or at fault.
 If this happens the Mentor will not take it personally.
-Contact the Peer Mentor Coordinator for an alternate Mentor.
+Contact the 1:1 Peer Mentor Specialist for an alternate Mentor.
 Our goal is to connect you to a peer that resonates with you.

 All sessions take place either remote or in-person.